By Richard Gliklich, MD, CEO, OM1 | May 22, 2023

 It’s important to set the table with Considerations for the Use of Real-World Data and Real-World Evidence to Support Regulatory Decision-Making for Drug and Biological Products: Guidance for Industry, a guidance document from the FDA.
 It defines RWD as “data relating to patient health status and/or the delivery of health care routinely collected from a variety of sources”.
 It also goes to great lengths to define an interventional study, (or clinical trial) as a study in which participants are “assigned to one or more interventions, according to a study protocol, to evaluate the effects of those interventions on subsequent health-related biomedical or behavioral outcomes”, from a non-interventional study, (or observational study) as a study in which “patients received the marketed drug of interest during routine medical practice and are not assigned to an intervention according to a protocol”.

 Transparency regarding data collection and analysis is where making decisions regarding RWD for a regulatory purpose versus a research purpose is essential.
 One suggestion the document makes is, if certain RWD are owned by third parties, have agreements in place to ensure that all relevant patient-level data can be provided to FDA, and that source data necessary to verify the RWD are made available for inspection.
-This suggests that the FDA intends to inspect sites that are participating in the provision of RWD and want it to be auditable.
+This suggests that the FDA intends to inspect sites that are participating in the provision of RWD and expect data to be auditable by an investigator visiting a site.
 The source data needs to be available to be compared to the data within the database.

 Technology Platforms & Specialized Networks